What Is the Best Video Broadcasting Software for Event Production?

 - Picture-in-picture and multi-view, plus overlays

-- Remote control via web interface
+- Remote control via a web interface

 Additionally, there are two vMix features that stand out for production companies: vMix Social and Replay.